SunnyK9325/NoteZen-webApp/README.md

 # Run the application in development mode
 $ npm start

-# The application will automatically open on browser at port 3000
+# The application will automatically open on the browser at port 3000
 Tech Stack
 The following tools were used in the construction of the project: